-The Basel rules require banks to compute RWA for all relevant types of risk: a number of risk typologies (credit/counterparty, market, and operational) are governed by Pillar 1 minimum requirements, while others (interest rate, concentration, reputational) are part of the Pillar 2 review process.
-Focusing on Pillar 1, the regulatory framework offers a set of alternative methodologies for each of the three types that require a large number of calculation inputs.
+The Basel rules require banks to compute risk weighted assets (RWA) for all relevant types of risk: a number of risk typologies (credit/counterparty, market, and operational) are governed by Pillar 1 minimum requirements, while others (interest rate, concentration, reputational) are part of the Pillar 2 review process.
+Focusing on Pillar 1, the regulatory framework offers a set of alternative methodologies for the three types that require a large number of calculation inputs.

-The Italian adoption dates back to December 2006 when Law 297/2006 was approved.
-The main features of the legal innovations instilled were: market risk remained essentially the same as approved in 2000; The internal model approach was extended to credit and operational risks; and credit risk capital requirement could be estimated using either with the Standard formula or with the Internal Ratings-Based (IRB) Approaches.
+The Italian adoption dates back to December 2006 when Law no. 297/2006 was approved.
+The main features of the legal innovations were: market risk remained essentially the same as approved in 2000; the internal model approach was extended to credit and operational risks; credit risk capital requirement could be estimated using either the Standard formula or Internal Ratings-Based (IRB) approaches.
 A common feature of these approaches is the allocation of exposures across different portfolios ("asset classes"), typically differentiated by type of counterparty (e.g. corporate, retail), to which different risk weights are assigned.
-In general terms, the definition of these portfolios is broadly similar if not identical between the two approaches.
+In general terms, the definition of these portfolios is broadly similar if not identical in the two approaches.

-Italy has allowed banks to use both approaches simultaneously, though on different portfolios and/or portions, and only for a certain amount of time.
+Italy allowed banks to use both approaches simultaneously, though on different portfolios and/or portions, and only for a certain period of time.
 The general principle is that the option for IRB must be a strategic decision for a financial institution.
-According to Italian regulation, the full IRB coverage at group level can be phased-in gradually, over 7 years for Italian banks, so as to allow all group members to become familiar with the more advanced metrics.
-Operational risks' requirements can be estimated with a basic, standardised or advanced approaches.
+According to Italian regulations, the full IRB coverage at group level can be phased-in gradually, over 7 years for Italian banks, so as to allow all group members to become familiar with the more advanced metrics.
+Operational risk requirements can be estimated with a basic, standardised or advanced approaches.

-In terms of national options adopted by the Italian regulator we list the following ones:
+National options adopted by the Italian regulator include: